-\See Appendix A for Curricular Change Procedures.
+^{}See Appendix A for Curricular Change Procedures.

-The Graduate Council will be composed of six graduate faculty members, two graduate students, the Graduate Dean, and the coordinator/chairs of the coordinating committees of the graduate programs.
-In the case where a coordinator/chair of a coordinating committee of a graduate program is also an administrator, he/she will appoint a faculty member from that graduate program to serve as his/her proxy.
-The Graduate Dean will serve as an ex-officio, non-voting member and act as a liaison to the committee.
-The faculty chair and Graduate Dean will work together to coordinate the ongoing activities of the committee.
-Two members will be graduate students, recommended by the Graduate Dean and appointed by the President for two-year staggered terms.
-Six graduate faculty members will be appointed by the Faculty Senate, two from the School of Business, two from the School of Education and Behavioral Sciences, and two from the School of Arts and Sciences.
-Membership on the Graduate Council shall be limited to Southeastern professors who meet the requirements of Regular Graduate Faculty status, except for two graduate student participants.
-Appointments of the faculty members are for three year terms.
+The Graduate Council will be composed of six graduate faculty members who are not graduate coordinators, two graduate students, the Graduate Dean, and the coordinators of each of the graduate programs.
+In the case where a coordinator of a graduate program is also an administrator, he/she will appoint a faculty member from that graduate program to serve as his/her proxy.
+If there is a question whether a coordinator is an administrator or a staff member with administrative duties, the Committee on Committees will make the final decision.
+The chair of the council will be a faculty member.
+The Graduate Dean will serve as an ex officio, non-voting member and act as a liaison to the committee.
+Two members will be graduate students, recommended by the Graduate Dean and approved by the Graduate Council, and serve for two-year staggered terms.
+Six faculty members (who have Regular Faculty status) will be appointed by the Faculty Senate, two from the School of Business, two from the School of Education and Behavioral Sciences, and two from the School of Arts and Sciences.
+Appointments of the faculty members are for three year terms